MoonPoet/xaprb-src/content/blog/decision-quadrant-priority-system.md

 image: "/media/2018/06/unsplash-photos-MAgPyHRO0AA.jpg"
 ---

-Have you ever faced a tough decision that had you swinging back and forth, vaccillating between "let's do it" and "I'm afraid" until you feel unable to move forward at all?
+Have you ever faced a tough decision that had you swinging back and forth, vacillating between "let's do it" and "I'm afraid" until you feel unable to move forward at all?
 I have.
 And in the midst of one such watershed moment, my wonderful wife gave me a simple tool.
 It broke my impasse and helped me see the obvious truth that's been staring me in the face for months.